EternityForest/AnyoneCanDoIt/README.md

 The only time a user should do the same thing twice is as a confirmation.
 Redundancy should be part of the automated process, not something you do yourself.

+When a confirmation *is* needed, the automated system should immediately check that the data is consistent.

 Requiring a user to reliably do the same action more times than needed is not redundancy, it is just multiplying the single points of failure, unless there is tolerance for some of them to be erroneous.

 A user should not deal with both the processed and unprocessed version of information.